entropyx/murray/docs/tutorial-basics/User Guide.md

 data = pd.read_csv("data.csv")
 ```

 #### Cleaned data
-After, if is neccesary, you can use the fuctions ```cleaned_data ``` where you add the data, name of target column, name of location and date columns.
+After, this function is necessary to clean it and avoid errors.
+In the  ```cleaned_data ``` function you have to add the name of target column, name of location and date columns.
 For example:

 ```python
 data = cleaned_data(data,col_target='sessions',col_locations='location',col_dates='date')